Digital Workspaces: What Actually Matters (And What Doesn’t)

-Components of a Digital Workspace
+The Building Blocks of a Good Digital Workspace

 - Email and messaging platforms